hapostgres/pg_auto_failover/CONTRIBUTING.md

 Current TeX distributions should include luatex and tikz for you already.
 One such distribution is TexLive and is widely available.

+If you want to use TexLive, note that you may need to install some extra packages for the styles we use in our PDFs.
+For example `texlive-fonts-extra` is needed for Debian.

 #### For Ubuntu
 ```
 sudo apt-get install latexmk texlive texlive-luatex texlive-latex-extra poppler-utils